mmbi-glitch/mmbi-glitch.github.io/index.md

 [mmbi-glitch.github.io](https://mmbi-glitch.github.io) is my personal website that doubles as both a portfolio and blog.

-I write mainly about infosec and software development, along with some tech-related stuff and life updates.
+I write mainly about cybersecurity, and software development, along with some tech-related stuff and life updates.

 This website's inspiration comes from the awesome blog by Mike Sass, [shellsharks.com](https://shellsharks.com/).